wso2/cellery/README.md

 ## Quickstart Guide

 The easiest way to setup Cellery is using the 'local' mode which creates Cellery runtime on Minikube.

+Kindly note that if you freshly installed minikube, you would have to execute ``minikube start``, create a temporary cluster and remove it.
+This is due to a known issue in minikube (https://github.com/kubernetes/minikube/issues/5716).

 For other installation approaches including GCP and Docker for Desktop see [here](docs/installation-options.md)

 ### Prerequisites